PranavBilurkar/MovieCollectionAPI/README.md

 ## Other Information

-During development, we used Serilog for logging to a log file named `log.txt` at the absolute path `@"C:\Logs\log.txt"`.
+During development, I used Serilog for logging to a log file named `log.txt` at the absolute path `@"C:\Logs\log.txt"`.
 The log records important events and errors, aiding in debugging and monitoring.

 To interact with the MovieCollectionAPI and test its functionalities, you can use Postman, a powerful API testing tool.
 Postman provides an intuitive interface for sending various HTTP requests, including GET, POST, PUT, and DELETE, to the API endpoints.